 Potty training first steps

 Make potty training fun and exciting!
-Take your child potty shopping with you and let him help select the potty he’ll be using.
-Let him pick out some “big kid” underwear, too.
+Take your child potty shopping with you and let it help select the potty it will use.
+Let it pick out some “big kid” underwear, too.

 If your child resists potty training, it’s better to stop and try again in a month.
 Toilet training should not feel like a battle of wills.
 If it does, your child isn’t ready.
-Pushing to get him toilet trained before he’s ready can actually make the process take longer.
+Pushing to get it toilet trained before being ready can make the process take longer.

 Intermediate potty training